-- F22 In consultation with the Chief Operating Officer, authorise the institution of appropriate legal proceedings in respect of non-attendance.
-F23 Approval and making of school instruments of Government and any subsequent changes prepared by governing bodies.
-F24 To determine statutory proposals for schools where no objections have been received to the proposals contained in the publicised Statutory Notice.
-F25 To take action in relation to school improvement in accordance with the Education and Inspection Act 2006 and other relevant legislation. - attendance of children at school including children excluded from school or otherwise unable to attend.
+- F22 In consultation with the Chief Operating Officer, authorise the institution of appropriate legal proceedings in respect of non-attendance. - F23 Approval and making of school instruments of Government and any subsequent changes prepared by governing bodies. - F24 To determine statutory proposals for schools where no objections have been received to the proposals contained in the publicised Statutory Notice. - F25 To take action in relation to school improvement in accordance with the Education and Inspection Act 2006 and other relevant legislation. - F26 To exercise the powers and duties of the authority in respect of the attendance of children at school including children excluded from school or otherwise unable to attend. - F27 To provide an adult education service.